-Greetings, fellow readers of JAPAN Forward.
+Greetings, fellow readers of JAPAN Forward and friends of judo.

 It is nearly the end of 2022.
 The major judo tournaments are over and winter is in full swing in Japan.
 We are now hearing reports of snow from around the country.